Our Top 8 Targeting Tips for Automotive Facebook Ads in 2023

 You already know everything there is to know about your product, so why not spend some time learning about the people who buy it?

-Show the right vehicles to the right people at the right time, and you’ll find a healthy boost in relevance score, click-through rate (CTR), and cost per click (CPC).
-Learn more about these (and more) Facebook advertising benchmarks in our free annual report. »
+Show the right vehicles to the right people at the right time, and you’ll find a healthy boost in relevance metrics, click-through rate (CTR), and cost per click (CPC).
+Learn more about these (and more) Meta advertising benchmarks in our free Performance Benchmarks Report.

 4. Throw Hyper-Targeting into the Mix

-While you’re eliminating unengaged groups from your audience (see the previous tip), you might want to consider taking it a step further by hyper-targeting some ads to people in more specific situations.
+While you’re including custom audiences into your targeting (see previous tip), you might want to consider taking it a step further by hyper-targeting some ads to people in more specific situations.

 These are great ways to reach a higher relevance score on your ads, which would, in turn, lower your CPC — and yield more clicks with less money.